 BHA-initiated interim reexaminations are those that are scheduled based on circumstances or criteria defined by BHA.
 They are not scheduled because of changes reported by the family.

-BHA may conduct interim reexaminations in each of the following instances:
+BHA will conduct interim reexaminations in each of the following instances:

-For families receiving the Earned Income Disallowance (EID), BHA may conduct an interim reexamination at the start and conclusion of the second 12 month exclusion period (50 percent phase-in period).
+For families receiving the Earned Income Disallowance (EID), at the start and conclusion of the second 12 month exclusion period (50 percent phase-in period).